armandofox/armandofox.github.io/_pages/music-theater/1p-sunday.md

 > Finishing the hat.  --- How you have to finish the hat.<br/>
 > How you watch the rest of the world from a window, while you finish the hat...<br/>
-> And when the woman that you wanted goes, you can say to yourself "I gave all I could give."<br/>
+> And when the woman that you wanted goes, you can say to yourself "Well, I give what I give."<br/>
 > But the woman who won't wait for you knows that however you live, there's a part of you always standing by---<br/>
 > Mapping out a sky---<br/>
 > Finishing a hat.